Kaiqgs/Algos-n-Code/FiniteAutomata/README.md

 ```
 "FiniteAutomata/bin/Debug/FiniteAutomata.exe"
 ```
-This should be the result:
+This should be the result:\n
 ![What your window should look like](Example.png?raw=true "Example")

 ## Built With